kirushan3/etl_project/README.md

 ![42930188 S](images/42930188_s.jpg)

+## Overview

+Just recently, you landed a new job in another province and are trying to decide if you want to buy a new home or apartment.
+You have contacted a real estate company to provide you with a detailed copy of the current listings in the province.
+Unfortunately, the copies provided only contains the current prices of the houes and apartments but gives no indication of the walking, transit, and biking routes to nearby amenities.
+You would like the information provided to include ratings based on the distances to amenities in each category.
+This might pose a slight problem because you want to have all route options available to you and at anytime you need.
+You decide to get down to some digging by performing an ETL challenge on two websites; ReMax and Walk Score.

 ## Objective

-• Extracting Real Estate listings in Calgary, Alberta and Walk Scores for corresponding house addresses.
+• Extract Real Estate listings in Calgary, Alberta and Walk Scores for corresponding house addresses.

-• Walk Score analyzes the walking routes of these addresses to nearby amenities.
-Points are awarded based on the distance to amenities in each category.
-• Transforming retrieved data into easy-to-read tables
+• Transforming retrieved data into easy-to-read tables.

-• Loading transformed data into relational and nonrelational databases for optimal functionality
+• Loading transformed data into relational and nonrelational databases for optimal functionality.

 ## Data Sources